4 Ways to Potentially Get Out Of That Traffic Ticket

-This is a guest post on how to get out of traffic tickets.
+This is a contributed post on how to get out of traffic tickets.

 Getting a traffic ticket is definitely not on anyone’s daily to-do list.
 Even if you are an excellent driver, the chances of breaking even the most minor traffic law are not unthinkable.
 It could be not using your turn signal, or not coming to a complete stop at a stop sign.
 It can happen to anyone.

 Either way you slice it, getting a ticket is not a fun experience and can be quite costly.
 For example, according to texasdrivingschool.com, speeding in a school zone here in Texas costs:

 - A base fine of $102

 - $8 for each additional mile over the speed limit

 That means, if you are clocked at 41 MPH over the 25 MPH listed in the school zone, your total out of pocket costs will be $302.
 For many Texans, that’s the food budget for the entire month!